 The Graduate Certificate in Health Information Technology prepares individuals who hold an accredited bachelor's degree and have taken the Graduate Transition Certificate in Information Technology (or the equivalent through other course work) to advance their knowledge in the field of health information technology.

-There are five required courses and two electives.
+There are five required courses.

 Required Courses (15 Hours):